wolfgangwelchofficial-tech/enterprise-operations-portfolio/README.md

 - Strategic partnership leverage
 - Multi-location replication modeling

-The objective of this portfolio is not to showcase operational activity.
+This is not a collection of operational anecdotes.

-It is to demonstrate systems built, enforced, and scaled.
+It is a structured body of engineered systems.

 ---